VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `CassiniStates <CassiniStates>`_: Decay of a body's obliquity to a constant value due to perturbations from other bodies and tidal damping.
 [Distorb, DistRot, EqTide]

+`CassiniMulti <CassiniMulti>`_: Tidal damping of the two planets orbiting Teegarden's Star into a Cassini states.
+[EqTide, DistOrb, DistRot, STELLAR]

 `IoHeat <IoHeat>`_: Tidal heating of Io as a function of eccentricity and obliquity according to equilibrium tide theory.
 [EqTide, VSPACE]

 `TidalEarth <TidalEarth>`_: Coupled internal/orbital/tidal evolution of Earth if it were in the habitable zone of a low mass star and tidally heated.
 [EqTide, RadHeat, ThermInt]

 `TideLock <TideLock>`_: Tidal locking of habitable planets with the CPL and CTL equilibrium tide models.
 [EqTide]

+`AtmEscEqTide <AtmEscEqTide>`_:" Coupled atmospheric escape and tidal evolution.
+Includes water loss with CPL or CTL, as well as hydrogen escape via energy-limited, radiation-recombination-limited, Bondi-limited, and automatic models coupled to the CPL tidal model.
+[AtmEsc, EqTide, STELLAR]